samdravitzki/samdravitzki/README.md

   - and have a better method for toggling the visibility of the games
 - [ ] Google analytics
 - [ ] Reset state of engine when it is stopped
+- [ ] Canvases dont look good as just squares in the middle of your screen

 # Appendix